otheiner/thread_art/README.md

 [110  62 112  64 115]
 ```

-I can also generate images which has hole in them (this is me with open mouth), so one can get a little bit creative.
+I can also generate images which have hole in them (this is me with open mouth), so one can get a little bit creative.
 The way of doing it is decribed in the tutorial notebook.

 <img src="https://github.com/otheiner/thread_art/blob/main/assets/open_mouth.png" width="450">